VCVRack/Object/README.md

 ## In this repo

-- [Object.h](Object.h) contains macros to declare and define your classes and methods, as well as runtime function declarations.
+- [Object.h](Object/Object.h) contains macros to declare and define your classes and methods, as well as runtime function declarations.
-- [Object.cpp](Object.cpp) is a possible C++ implementation of the (tiny) runtime.
+- [Object.cpp](src/Object.cpp) is a possible C++ implementation of the (tiny) runtime.
 Feel free to port this to C, Go, etc if you have a favorite map/dictionary implementation.
-- [examples/](examples/) contains example programs and helpful classes you might need in your library.
+- [examples/](examples/) contains example programs that demonstrate usage and features.

 ## License